masterworrall/bridgeapp/README.md

 # People

 The Product Manager and Owner is Ben Tinkler, Managing Director of Bridge Creative CIC, and the CTO is Paul Worrall, of Interition.
+Dale Webb of Dale Digital was the lead developer.